 If you need to adjust an image, hover your pointer over a picture to highlight it, then edit it using the Objects options in the same toolbar as when you edited text.

-7. How to edit a PDF with Foxit PhantomPDF
+How to edit a PDF in Foxit PDF Editor

-Click 'Open File' and choose a PDF.
-Click 'Edit Object' and choose Image to edit images – PhantomPDF helpfully shows you an outline of the image as you drag it.
+To edit a PDF in Foxit’s software, click Open File and choose your file.
+Click Edit Object and choose Image to edit images.
+Foxit PDF editor helpfully shows you an outline of the image as you drag it.

-Alternatively, click 'Edit Text' then click a text box to edit words on the page.
+Alternatively, click Edit Text followed by clicking a text box.
+This lets you edit words on the page.
 Alongside the usual tools, you can add bookmarks, links and even insert videos.